Sintra-Portugal.com

 The colourful Palácio da Pena is always a highlight to Sintra

-Arab chronicles detailed that the Sintra region was very rich in cultivated fields and the Castelo dos Mouros was one of the most important castles in the region, even more important than the castle in Lisbon.
+Arab chronicles describe Sintra as a region of unusually rich cultivated land, and the castle as one of the most important fortifications in the territory.
+More important, in fact, than the castle at Lisbon.

-In 1636 a lightning bolt caused a massive fire that destroyed the central keep, while in 1755 the devastating earthquake levelled much of the walls and battlements.
-The Castelo dos Mouros in this era was so insignificant that it was not even considered in the plans to rebuild after the earthquake.
+The ruin that followed was thorough.
+In 1636 a lightning strike caused a fire that destroyed the central keep.
+In 1755 the great Lisbon earthquake levelled much of what remained of the walls and battlements.
+By then the castle was so far out of mind that it was not even mentioned in the post-earthquake reconstruction plans for the region.
+The forest grew back over the stones, and there it might have stayed.

 Our most popular guides to Sintra